Happy Birthday, Sister Clare Crockett

 How can the “yes” of just one woman bring about so many spiritual fruits?
 The phone continues to ring and emails continue to arrive sharing graces received.
 It seems almost disproportionate!
 And yet, we must remember that Our Lord calls each and every one of us to be holy, to participate in His redemption, and to contribute to the salvation of many souls.
 We may not all have artistic talents.
 We may not all be as funny and outgoing as she.
 And yet, if we allow Him to enter our lives, if we seek Him and love Him, if we surrender ourselves to Him without reserve and fight for holiness despite our weaknesses, He will transform us.
 He will love in and through us, bring us to Himself, and bring lost sheep to His fold through us, just like Sr. Clare.

-A Patron for Liver Problems?Sister Clare
+An Interest in Liver Problems?Sister Clare

 We would echo these words.
 The connections and graces we have received here will probably never be adequately chronicled.
 We have also seen graces in the lives of those who visit the monastery, such as a transformation from sadness to joy, a new zeal, or a new depth of love for God.